 Strategies to Improve Treatment of Thyroid Cancer

 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
-Future progress in the treatment of recurrent thyroid cancer will result from the continued evaluation of new treatments in clinical trials.
+Future progress in the treatment of recurrent thyroid cancer will result from the continued evaluation of new precision cancer medicines in clinical trials.

-De Besi P, Busnardo B, Toso S, et al. Combined chemotherapy with bleomycin, adriamycin, and platinum in advanced thyroid cancer.
-J Endocrinology Investigation.
+6 De Besi P, Busnardo B, Toso S, et al. Combined chemotherapy with bleomycin, adriamycin, and platinum in advanced thyroid cancer.
+Journal of Endocrinology Investigation.
 1991;14(6):475-80.